|Biogeography search (by location, coordinates, authority)|

-Entry of data on the geographic distribution of species is supported in part by the Ocean Biogeographic Information System (OBIS).
+Entry of data on the geographic distribution of species was supported in part by the Ocean Biogeographic Information System (OBIS).
 Steve Schilling is handling these data, gathering collection records of turbellarian species world-wide (both marine and freshwater).
 Species for which data have been entered are flagged with a "dist'n hyperlink, and clicking on this hyperlink will list those records.
 Maps of those collection sites can be reached using the map hyperlink and the map all distribution points at the end of each listing.
 (Resources we use for determining geographic coordinates of collecting sites and for drawing maps [Google Maps and Topozone] are listed separately: mapping resources.)

 This is a work in progress.
 Copyrights for images remain with the original print publishers.
-Please send corrections to Seth Tyler, E-Mail "styler at maine dot edu"
+Please send corrections to Seth Tyler,-->Seth Tyler, E-Mail "styler at maine dot edu"

 See also explanation of Platyhelminthes--the nature of a controversial phylum, which includes an explanation of Acoela and its relationship to the Platyhelminthes.